If you’re building a website for the first time, you have likely come across the term Shared Web Hosting.

 For cloud hosting, I recommend Cloudways.
 It is one of the best options, and you can get a discount using a Cloudways promo code.

-You should move to a higher hosting plan when your website traffic is consistently growing above 10,000+ monthly visits.
+You should consider upgrading to a higher hosting plan when your website traffic consistently exceeds 10,000 monthly visits.

 Other things you consider when upgrading:

-- Your site loads slowly even after optimizing it.
+- Your site still loads slowly, even after optimization.

 - You need more control, better performance, or custom configurations.